 One such international trading agreement is the General Agreement on Trade in Service, and there have been challenges to the US regime described above based upon the fact that it distorts international trade by effectively creating a barrier to those states wishing to act as exporters of gambling services to the rest of the world.9

 Another example of the interrelation of trade law with social protection and fiscal and penal law is to be found in the many battles that have been fought on gambling policy in Europe.
-The European Treaty guarantees the rights of persons in EU Member States to enjoy free movement of goods and services, and freedom of establishment.
+The Treaty of the Functioning of the European Union guarantees the rights of persons in EU Member States to enjoy free movement of goods and services, and freedom of establishment.
 National governments may create laws that derogate from those overarching freedoms, but only to the extent that they are proportionate, necessary and actually intended to achieve the effect of protecting local populations from social harm or criminal activity.
-Many EU Member States traditionally controlled gambling activity using laws that were directly contrary to the principles of free movement and freedom of establishment, and these laws were subject to a number of different challenges either by the European Commission or by individual operators who sought to show by one means or another that those laws were actually designed for the protection of national gambling interests (often controlled by the state) or for the protection of fiscal revenue.
+Many EU Member States traditionally controlled gambling activity using laws that were directly contrary to the principles of free movement and freedom of establishment, and these laws were subject to a number of different challenges either by the European Commission or by individual operators who sought to show by one means or another that those laws were actually designed for the protection of national gambling interests (often controlled by the state) or for the protection of state fiscal revenue.
 Over the past 10 years, those challenges have largely been successful and, as a result, we have seen significant shifts in gambling policy across a multitude of European states.
 It is likely that that process will continue for at least the next decade.

 XII what is a 'game' anyway?